rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ## Doxygen

 The [doxygen tool](http://www.doxygen.nl/manual/index.html) is used to generate html pages from the C++ comments in the source code.
-Doxygen will recognize and parse block comments as well as perform specialized output formatting when encountering [doxgen commands](http://www.doxygen.nl/manual/commands.html).
+Doxygen recognizes and parses block comments and performs specialized output formatting when it encounters [doxgen commands](http://www.doxygen.nl/manual/commands.html).

 There are almost 200 commands (also called tags in this document) that doxygen recognizes in comment blocks.
-This document will provide guidance on which commands/tags to use and how to use them in the libcudf C++ source code.
+This document provides guidance on which commands/tags to use and how to use them in the libcudf C++ source code.

-The doxygen process can be customized using the many, many configuration options in the [Doxyfile](../doxygen/Doxyfile).
+The doxygen process can be customized using options in the [Doxyfile](../doxygen/Doxyfile).

 Here are some of the custom options in the Doxyfile for libcudf.
 | Option | Setting | Description |